operating-systems

 Causes

-• Insufficient RAM: The physical memory is too small for the current workload.
+Physical memory too small for current workload.

 Prevention